What Are the External Parts of a Car? (Bumper, Fascia & More)

 Tire And Wheel Essentials

 Tires and wheels are essential for a car’s mobility and stability.
 Tires provide traction, while wheels support the vehicle’s weight and enable movement.
-Proper maintenance of tires and wheels is vital for safe driving.
+Proper maintenance of both is vital for safe driving.

 Suspension And Axle Importance

-Suspension systems help absorb shocks and vibrations, ensuring a comfortable ride.
-The axle connects the wheels to the car, allowing for movement.
-Maintaining the suspension and axle components is crucial for overall vehicle performance.
+Suspension systems absorb shocks and vibrations for a comfortable ride, while the axle connects the wheels to the car and allows for movement.
+Maintaining both is crucial for overall vehicle performance.

 Additional Exterior Features